Are Bengal cats aggressive

 4. Sensitivity to change

 Bengals are sensitive to changes in their environment or routine.
-A change as simple as a new feeding schedule, a move to a new home, or the introduction of a new family member can cause stress, leading to aggressive behavior.
+A change as simple as a new feeding schedule, a move to a new home, or introducing a new family member can cause stress, leading to aggressive behavior.

 It’s important to introduce any changes gradually and give your Bengal time to adjust.
 Providing a safe, quiet space where your Bengal can retreat if feeling overwhelmed can also be beneficial.